Press enter to see results or esc to cancel.

 • Does the insurer only accept care from certain hospitals, health centers, or clinics, and how is payment settled?

-• Is there direct billing or must I pay out of pocket first?
+• Is there direct billing, or must I pay out of pocket first?

 All of the above should be well understood before you decide on a policy’s price tag.
 Like any product or service you can purchase, cheap health insurance may be less expensive because of how low the benefits are, how restrictive the coverage is, or the priority in which claims are processed.

-There are several health insurance companies in Dubai, UAE, and it’s a pretty good idea to carefully compare their health plans thoroughly, before deciding on the final price to pay for coverage.
+There are several health insurance companies in Dubai, UAE, and it’s a pretty good idea to carefully compare their health plans thoroughly before deciding on the final price to pay for coverage.

 If you need help securing the most suitable health insurance coverage, then your best option is to engage an insurance broker like Pacific Prime Dubai.
 Our team of experienced consultants is on hand to help you find the most suitable quote for your needs and budget.
-They will put you at the center of their decision making, and source the best plans from the top insurers locally and from around the world.
-Pacific Prime Dubai can deliver solutions for individuals, families, and groups, and have done so for over 20 years.

 For a free quote or some helpful advice, contact the team at Pacific Prime Dubai today!